leodeslf/leaf/summs/ux/dont_make_me_think.md

 A tagline is a pithy phrase that characterizes the whole enterprise, summing up **what it is** and **what makes it great**.

->A good tagline is one that no one else in the world could use except you.
+>A good tagline is one that no one else in the world could use except you

->
->Jakob Nielsen.
+- Jakob Nielsen.

 Good taglines are: